nellatuulikki/semantic_tree_generator_tira/documentation/progress_report_week_1.md

   - This led that it was difficult to comment about time complexity, because I'm not sure if the data structures I'm planning to use are ideal for the project.

 ### Questions
-  - Maybe nice to have a comments about data structures I should use.
+  - Nice to have a comments about data structures I'm planning to use.

 ### Next week
   - Creating proposition validator